RafaelMoreira1180778/website/README.md

 Copyright © 2022 Rafael Moreira

-This repository and all it's code is under the [MIT License](./LICENSE).
+This repository and all it's code is licensed under the [MIT License](./LICENSE).